bldl/emplace-spidermonkey/README.md

     // ...
   ```

-This is how calls to methods of a `Map` object in "ordidnary" JavaScript™ would be implemented in self-hosted JavaScript™:
+This is how calls to methods of a `Map` object in "ordinary" JavaScript™ would be implemented in self-hosted JavaScript™:

   |example of a function call in "ordinary" JavaScript™|example of an invocation in self-hosted JavaScript™|
   |----------------------------------------------------|---------------------------------------------------|